Argentina at the FIFA World Cup

 This is a record of Argentina's results at the FIFA World Cup.
-Argentina is one of the most successful teams in the tournament's history, having won three World Cups: in 1978, 1986, 2022.
-Argentina has also been runner up three times: in 1930, 1990 and 2014.
+Argentina is one of the most successful teams in the tournament's history, having won three World Cups: in 1978, 1986, and 2022.
+Argentina has also been runner-up three times: in 1930, 1990 and 2014.
 In 18 World Cup tournaments, Argentina has 47 victories in 88 matches.
 The team was present in all but four of the World Cups, being behind only Brazil and Germany in number of appearances.